tau-alma/robo720_2026/README.md

 # ROBO.720 Exercises

 This repository includes the exercises for ROBO.720 Advanced Robotics course autumn 2026 implementation.
-Below are instructions for making the exercises work with Ubuntu and Windows in Docker container environment.
+Below are instructions for making the exercises work with Ubuntu, Windows and Mac in Docker container environment.
 Follow the one based on which OS you are using.

 ## 1. Ubuntu